Yes, wecashanycar buys any car regardless of its condition.

 The Mitsubishi Galant VR-4 was quite popular during its early stages of production because it was a performance-oriented mid-size sedan that could cover 60 mph in 6.5 seconds.
 It spotted a twin-turbocharged 2.0L V6 engine producing up to 237hp.

 Mitsubishi Starion (1982-1989)

-Even though the Mitsubishi Starion was quite short-lived, it still goes down in history as the first Japanese production vehicle with computer controlled turbocharging and fuel injection.
+Even though the Mitsubishi Starion was quite short-lived, it still goes down in history as the first Japanese production vehicle with computer-controlled turbocharging and fuel injection.
 That said, its most popular feature was the 2.6L turbo four engine that generated up to 197hp with a torque of 234 lb-ft.
-The Starion performed particularly well in the overseas market considering that it had to compete with giants such as the Toyota Supra and Mazda RX-7.
+The Starion performed particularly well in the overseas market considering that it had to compete with giants, like the Toyota Supra and Mazda RX-7.

 Mitsubishi Diamante (1990-1995)

 The first generation Diamante was Mitsubishi’s premium full-size sedan at a time when sedans had gained high popularity in Japan.
 It featured a 3.0L V6 engine that delivered 202 hp, all-wheel drive and active suspension for the best models.
 The infotainment also included a CD player.
 Nonetheless, the Diamante was also priced quite cheaply and this was attributed to its low performance and poor drivability.
 Subsequent generations of this model were revamped into family cars